NT education engagement strategy 2022 to 2031

 The strategy aims to grow our connection with young people, families and communities to engage every child in learning.
 It is a 10‑year strategy consisting of 4 foundations, 4 goals and 18 actions.

-In October 2021, the Minister for Education launched the strategy and reflections paper in Alice Springs.
+In October 2021, the minister launched the strategy and reflections paper in Alice Springs.

 A detailed 10-year implementation plan is currently being developed with the Centre for Evidence and Implementation.